Skip to main content

 Can Africa’s AI Ecosystem Thrive Without a Facebook or Google Equivalent?
 Is a Homegrown Giant Necessary for Growth?

 Can Africa’s AI Ecosystem Thrive Without a Facebook or Google Equivalent?
 Is a Homegrown Giant Necessary for Growth?
 Over the past few weeks, I've spent my spare time posting short tutorials about AI and startups on my WhatsApp status, mainly for my contacts.
 The goal is to encourage people to get involved in tech.
-However, it often feels like I'm selling a pipe dream, as most people here, don't have the luxury to pursue such projects.
+However, it often feels like I'm selling a pipe dream.
+Most people here don’t have the luxury to pursue speculative projects.
 Many are focused on survival and immediate returns.
-I've also heard many people tell African founders to focus on solving "African problems" .
-While this sounds noble, I've had to ask myself: what exactly are African problems?
-I'm always fascinated by the work that people like Mark Zuckerberg, Elon Musk, and others are doing—building rockets to Mars, virtual reality, and all that cool stuff.
-That's not really tackling hunger now, is it?
-So it makes me wonder: why don't we have new breakthrough innovations coming...
+That tension got me thinking about a bigger question: can Africa truly build a self-sustaining AI ecosystem without producing at least one globally influential tech giant of its own?
+I've also heard countless people tell African founders to focus on solving "African problems."
+While this sounds noble, I’ve often wondered: what exactly are African problems, and who decides the limits of what Africans are allowed to build?
+I’m fascinated by the work that people like M...

 Summary: Reimagining Artificial General Intelligence by Likhwa.
 M. Moyo